bertmelis/bertmelis.github.io/_posts/2021-04-10-1-Home-server.md

 - I clicked the memory modules in the motherboard[^2]
 - Plugged the PicoPSU into the motherboard
 - Screwed the disk drives into the case (make sure to use rubber damper feet)
-I connected the SATA and power cabled before putting the disks into the case
+I connected the SATA and power cables before putting the disks into the case
 - Screwed the motherboard into the case
 - Connected all the wiring except the power to the case fans.